smirik/resonances/docs/index.md

 # Mean-Motion Resonances on steroids

 `resonances` is an open-source package dedicated to the identification of mean-motion resonances of small bodies.
 Many examples are for the Solar system; however, you might use the package for any possible planetary system, including exoplanets.
+For now, the package supports only eccentricity-type resonances.
+However, it will be improved in the future.

 **Note:** while this app has many functional and integration tests built in, it is still in the dev stage.
 Hence, it might include some inconsistencies.
 So, any community help is appreciated!